DMF Upgrade Procedures

 Staging the Upgrade

-The upgrade cluster stage command applies the specified upgrade image into the Alternate partition for both active and standby Controller.
-This command prepares the platform for an upgrade by populating the Alternate partition with the contents of the new image.
-This is a separate step from the launch step, where the upgraded image becomes the Active image to prepare the platform ahead of the upgrade process.
+The upgrade cluster stage command applies the specified upgrade image into the alternate partition for both active and standby Controllers.
+This command prepares the platform for an upgrade by populating the alternate partition with the contents of the new image.
+This is a separate step from the launch step, where the upgraded image becomes the active image to prepare the platform ahead of the upgrade process.

 To view the upgrade images currently available, use the show upgrade image or show cluster image commands.